sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     These signed forms are kept in a private sharepoint folder, maintained by the TRE operators.
 * - 3.1.3.
   - 2
-  - Data providers must undergo a data classification process by following a flow chart to determine which of five sensitivity tiers data falls into.
+  - {ref}`Information asset owners <data_roles>` must undergo a data classification process by following a flow chart to determine which of five sensitivity tiers data falls into.
     The data will then only be used within a TRE of an equivalent security tier (or higher).
 * - 3.1.4.
   - 2
   - We implement data handling restrictions on data coming into the environment.
-    These involve getting agreement from the information asset owner, {ref}`project manager <project_roles>` of the project and an independent representative from the Institute before any data or outputs are moved into the TRE.
+    These involve getting agreement from the {ref}`information asset owner <data_roles>`, {ref}`project manager <project_roles>` of the project and an independent representative from the Institute before any data or outputs are moved into the TRE.
     These stakeholders must sign a form detailing the requested ingress to confirm their agreement.
 * - 3.1.5.
   - 2
   - We implement data handling restrictions on data coming out of the environment.
-    These involve getting agreement from the information asset owner, {ref}`project manager <project_roles>` of the project and an independent representative from the Institute before any data or outputs are moved out of the TRE.
+    These involve getting agreement from the {ref}`information asset owner <data_roles>`, {ref}`project manager <project_roles>` of the project and an independent representative from the Institute before any data or outputs are moved out of the TRE.
     These stakeholders must sign a form detailing the requested egress to confirm their agreement.
     These signed forms are kept in a private sharepoint folder, maintained by the TRE operators.
 * - 3.1.6.
   - 2
   - Egress can only be performed by individuals with a secure access token, provided by secure email.
-    Administrators will only provide access to named egress contact(s) that are signed off on by the data provider, amongst other stakeholders.
+    Administrators will only provide access to named egress contact(s) that are signed off on by the {ref}`information asset owner <data_roles>`, amongst other stakeholders.
 * - 3.1.7.
   - 2
-  - Our data egress procedure requires signed agreement from representatives of all information asset owners, the project team and a referee external to the project.
+  - Our data egress procedure requires signed agreement from representatives of all {ref}`information asset owners <data_roles>`, the project team and a referee external to the project.
 * - 3.1.8.
   - 2
   - Input data is recorded in the aforementioned forms.
-    The record includes a description of the data, its source (the information asset owner) and the data owner's contact details.
+    The record includes a description of the data, its source (the {ref}`information asset owner <data_roles>`) and the data owner's contact details.
     This project initialisation document is specific to the particular TRE project that uses the data and will include the date of data ingress.
     At, or shortly after, the project end date, the data is securely and irreversibly deleted from the TRE.
 * - 3.1.9.